fleetingnotes/fleeting-notes-website-md/publish/notes/keyboard-shortcuts-browser-extension.md

 ---
-title: "Enable keyboard shortcuts for the Fleeting Notes browser extension"
+title: "How to enable keyboard shortcuts for browser extensions"
 date: 2023-02-07
 ---
 Credits to this page: https://www.makeuseof.com/open-browser-extensions-keyboard-shortcut/